-Objectives for FY2024 Activities Torget Deter FV 2024 Promote a professional, rewarding, efficient working environment. a.
+Objectives for FY2024 Activities Target Date: FY 2024 1.
+Promote a professional, rewarding, efficient working environment. a.
 Conduct monthly board meetings and retain board meeting minutes. b.
 Conduct supervisor elections and maintain election records. c.
 Provide annual staff training and professional development opportunities for all permanent employees consistent with their individual training plan. d.
 Conduct annual reviews of staff. e.
 Develop a business plan for the District to direct budget management and development of new programs. f.
 Support staff and board retention through appropriate pay and workplace perks that make the district a highly rewarding place to work and volunteer.
-2. Maintain healthy financial standing. a.
-Maintain accurate, transparent, and accessible financial records and bookkeeping. b.
-Identify new grant funding opportunities and partner with aligned organizations in pursuing sustainable long term project funding. c.
-Consider long term investments in real property that can complement district operations and support financial standing. d.
-Work to ensure all district programs are financially stable.
+2. Maintain healthy financial standing.
+Maintain accurate, transparent, and accessible financial records and bookkeeping.

+b.
+Identify new grant funding opportunities and partner with aligned organizations in pursuing sustainable long term project funding.c.
+Consider long term investments in real property that can complement district operations and support financial standing.
 3. Foster constructive and collegial external relations. a.
-Engage in regional CD projects and programs, e.g. Puget Sound Conservation Districts Caucus, Better Ground, WACD, WADE conferences, and WSCC meetings. b.
+Engage in regional CD projects and programs, e.g. Puget Sound Conservation Districts Caucus, Better Ground, WACD, WADE conferences, and WSCC meetings.b.
 Maintain solid working relationships with current and future funders.
-4. Assess and improve the effectiveness of CD programs. a.
-Maintain Key Performance Indicators related to district programs and projects - review and update with regularity, and analzye for effectiveness. b.
-Provide surveys to landowners to improve feedback to district staff on how effectively programs are being implemented.
+4. Assess and improve the effectiveness of CD programs.
+Maintain Key Performance Indicators related to district programs and projects - review and update with regularity, and analyze for effectiveness.
 5. Manage growth in district operations a.
-Manage office facilities that provide increased space for large meetings, equipment storage, staff/program expansion and conservation partnerships.b.
+Consider office facilities that provide increased space for large meetings, equipment storage, staff/program expansion and conservation partnerships.b.
 As funding and space allow, recruit and retain high performing staff that contribute to a fun, productive and healthy organizational culture.

-C. Improve redundancy in key district staff and operations through staffing, written documentation and other methods.
-6. Prioritize Diversity, Equity and Inclusion (DEI) principles throughout the organization. b.
-Ensure services are available for historically underserved populations and that extra efforts are taken to reach out to customers not typically engaged through standard forms of organizational outreach.
+6. Prioritize Diversity, Equity and Inclusion (DEI) principles throughout the organization. a.
+Ensure services are available for historically underserved populations and that extra efforts are taken to reach out to customers not typically engaged through standard forms of organizational outreach. b.
 Promote inclusiveness of all ages, races, ethnicities, genders and socioeconomic classes in district operations, communications, and services.
-Provide training for staff to feel empowered to foster a supportive DEI environment in the organization.